DanielMMITM/Forum-Front/README.md

 * Material UI

 ### Things to get better
-* Delete Sass redundancy styles
+* Delete Sass redundancy styles using mixins and functions
 * Migrate images to Cloudflare
 * Some component styles
 -----